 Iron Age living

-The range of everyday items of Iron Age life discovered in the village is staggering, examples are:
+The range of everyday items of Iron Age life discovered at the village is staggering, examples are:-

 - Vast amounts of plain and decorated pots of varying sizes

 - Tools such as billhooks, saws and chisels which retained their wooden handles

 - Other wooden items such as a ladle, a chopping board, a ladder and parts of a wheel.

 - Woven baskets, carved and lathe-turned bowls stave built buckets and rectangular boxes made by steaming and bending wood into shape.